VezertVezert

 • Internal search usage is disproportionately high.
 If a large percentage of visitors resort to your search bar, your navigation isn't doing its job.

 • Content is scattered across inconsistent categories.
-This usually happens after years of organic growth without structural planning.
+This usually happens after years of organic growth without website structure planning.
 Blog posts end up in multiple categories.
 Services get split across several sections.
 The taxonomy becomes incoherent.

 • Your business model has changed.
 Maybe you've added new service lines, entered new markets, or shifted from B2C to B2B.
 If your site structure still reflects who you were two years ago, it's actively working against who you are now.